 Supervised input - Enables possibility to detect tampering on a digital input.

 Digital output - For connecting external devices such as relays and LEDs.
-Connected devices can be activated by the VAPIX® Application Programming Interface or from the product's webpage.
+Connected devices can be activated by the VAPIX® Application Programming Interface, through an event or from the device's web interface.

-4-pin terminal block
+6-pin terminal block